Two integrable classes of Emden-Fowler equations with applications in astrophysics and cosmology: Conclusion

 \section{Conclusion}

-In summary, we have provided a discussion of the two integrable classes of Emden-Fowler equations, $\lambda=\frac{n-1}{2}$ and $\lambda=n+1$.
-As examples, in the first class, we have presented the astrophysical case $\lambda=2$, $n=5$ which lead to Weierstrass elliptic solutions, and two $n=2$ cases, one with $\lambda=1/2$ belonging to the first class and another one with $\lambda=3$ from the second class.
-The $n=2$ cases usually describe perfect fluids in general relativity.
-Many other cases with potential applications, such as those with negative $n$, which belong to these two integrable classes can be approached along the lines presented in this work.
+In summary, we have analyzed the two integrable classes of Emden-Fowler equations for which the power parameters of the independent and dependent variables are related through $\lambda=(n-1)/2$ and $\lambda=n+1$.
+For these cases, the parametric solutions were written explicitly following Polyanin and Zaitsev \cite{Pol}.
+As particular examples, we have presented the astrophysical case $\lambda=2$, $n=5$ belonging to the first class, and two $n=2$ cases that describe perfect fluids in general relativity, one with $\lambda=1/2$ belonging to the first class and another one with $\lambda=3$ from the second class, including their solutions in terms of Weierstrass elliptic functions or simpler reductions thereof.
+The $n=2$ Emden-Fowler equations have been also presented as particular cases of an equation to which Ince's method of Painlev\'e reduction can be applied.

+Since in general we cannot obtain closed form solutions from parametric solutions (some parameters are impossible to eliminate), we shall resort to calculating invariants or using transformations that represent an analog of classical invariant theory.
+This will make the new equations integrable without using the two conditions between $\lambda$ and $n$, since the case $n=2$ can be always reduced to one of three Painlev\'e transcendents.
+Finally, we noticed that there are many other cases with potential applications, such as those with negative $n$ such as Ermakov equation, that belong to these two integrable classes, and that can be approached along the lines presented in this paper.